Yarmoski/Dungeons-and-Lizards/README.md

 This game can be played by anyone!
 However, tread carefully since death is permanent...

-The combat features timed inputs and a variety of possible combat actions to create a sense of intensity and a skill ceiling using the limited tools available for this project.
+The combat features timed inputs and a variety of possible combat actions to create a sense of intensity and a skill ceiling without borrowing code or using external libraries.
 Dungeons-and-Lizards works best on a windows PC.

 ## How to play

 Simply run the .exe file!

+If tihs is not possible, the .exe or Python files can be converted to compatible formats using various free tools that can be found online.
+Contact Ted Yarmoski regarding any questions.

 ## Motivation